-To really comprehend the power and versatility of the EarthQuaker Devices Pyramids, you’ll have to try the pedal out for yourself.
-That being said, I swear to you it’s one of the very best flanger pedals out there!
+To really comprehend the power and versatility of the EarthQuaker Devices Pyramids, you'll have to try the pedal out for yourself.
+That being said, I swear to you, it's one of the very best flanger pedals out there!

 Electro-Harmonix Stereo Electric Mistress

 The Electric Mistress is a classic pedal from the legendary manufacturer Electro-Harmonix.
-In fact, the first iteration, released in 1975, was the first flanger unit to ever be produced in a stompbox format.
+In fact, the first iteration, released in 1975, was the first flanger unit ever to be produced in a stompbox format.
 The Stereo Electric Mistress offers a stereo output in addition to a modernized design.

 This pedal offers a beautiful mix of two modulation favourites: flanger and chorus.
 Find yourself the perfect blend; plug into a mono or stereo output, and have yourself a lush time with awesome effects.